rajnathsah/rajnathsah.github.io/_posts/2019-11-27-shell-script-linux-command.md

   * cp -pr <directory> <new directory>
   Create new copy of directory by coping data while preserving timestamp.
 * **mkdir** - Make directory
+  * mkdir <directory name>
+  Creates directory with <directory name>.
+  * mkdir -p <directorty 1>/<directory 2>
+  Creates parent and sub-directory if not present.
+  * mkdir <directory 1> <directory 2> <directory 3>
+  Creates all 3 directory in current working directory.
 * **ps** - List current running processes
+  * ps
+  List current running processes by logged in user.
+  * ps -ef
+  List all running processes on system in full format.
 * **scp** - Copies files between servers in secure way.
 * **grep** - Searches text in file or text
 * **chown** - Change the owner